We are huge proponents of being organized when traveling. Below are our top 5 best packing cubes for travel:

 Packing cubes are the best way to organize the items in your luggage – plain and simple.
+They’re also a great way to compress your clothes to save space when packing your luggage.
 Sure you could use plastic grocery bags, or any other type of container, but we’re huge fans of packing cubes.
 These “cubes” are really just rectangular, fabric/plastic containers that zip shut and typically cost around $30.
 What you put inside them are only limited to your imagination – but typically people put things like clothes and accessories.

 When looking to buy packing cubes online, it’s important to know how many cubes you want and how much money you want to spend.
 Prices vary of course, but tend to stay inside the $10 – $50 range.
 The amount of cubes in sets sold online vary from 1 – 5 cubes.

 Are Packing Cubes Worth the Money?

 We sure think so, you don’t have to spend a ton of money on them either.
 Below are three main benefits to using packing cubes.